eclipse/paho.golang/README.md

 Eclipse Paho MQTT Go client
 ===========================

-This repository contains the source code for the [Eclipse Paho](http://eclipse.org/paho) MQTT Go client library.
+This repository contains the source code for the [Eclipse Paho](http://eclipse.org/paho) MQTT V5 Go client library.

+There is also a [v3 client](https://github.com/eclipse/paho.mqtt.golang) available (note that this is an older project and it's API varies considerably).

 Installation and Build
 ----------------------